 there will never see a child again?
 All those scorched, scarred and dead people add to our grief.
 The astronauts' death was accidental; the death of the Vietnamese was deliberately planned.
-Let this add urgency to our finding and eliminating the causes of war.'
+Let this add urgency to our finding and eliminating the causes of ing, since we must distinguish and separate the nature of two kinds of things:

 Trusterty.
-In the December WIN (5 Beekman St., New York City), David Stry (Cerritos 5, Cuernavaca, Mex.) said to the editor:
+In the December W I N (5 Beekman St., New York City), David Stry (Cerritos 5, Cuernavaca, Mex.) said to the editor:

-"In your item on Provo Manifesto, it says: 'No private prop
+"In your item on Provo Manifesto, it says: 'No private prop ty; as much common property as possible.'
+"This is slightly fuzzy think-